elm-conf/2019.elm-conf.com/content/speak-at-elm-conf.md

 # Speak at elm-conf

 elm-conf's call for speakers is now closed.
 We accepted proposals from April 9 through May 19, 2019.
+Stay tuned for announcements about the lineup!

 ## Just the facts, please